Maestro1982/fluentify/README.md

 # Payment with Stripe instructions

 - use for the card number repeadtly 42 till end
-- expire date and CC you can choose random ( must be higher than current date)
+- expire date (must be higher than current date) and CC you can choose random for example 123

 # Images of the app